top of page

 In this way, data and statistics are just another way for us to interpret our world… like the way an artist interprets the world through their painting.

 An example of using the central tendency measurements: Please consider the retirement age of the American population.
 The retirement population tends to bunch around the mid-60s years of age and then have a long tail toward the end of life - in the mid-80s or beyond.
 This means most people retire in their 60s, but some wait longer or work to the end of their life.
-The U.S. Government provides incentives - via social security - enabling retirement in their mid-60s.
-But not everybody does - or can - retire then.
+The U.S. Government provides incentives—such as Social Security—that enable retirement in one’s mid-60s.
+These incentives function as behavioral attractors, nudging large populations toward a common outcome.
+In physics and dynamical systems theory, an attractor is a state or set of conditions toward which a system naturally evolves.
+Chaos theory extends this concept to complex systems, where even unpredictable behaviors are drawn toward underlying patterns or paths.
+We will explore how such attractors influence statistical distributions and decision dynamics in later sections.
+But not everybody can or wants to retire in their 60s.
 As a result, the mean age will be higher than the median age.
 This makes sense in the American cultural context.
 Think of the American retirement culture as a human intervention causing the central tendency measures to differ.
-But what if we saw a retirement distribution where the mean and median were roughly equivalent?
+But what if we saw a retirement distribution where the mean and median were much closer together than in the typical American retirement context?
 What should be concluded?
 Relevant questions are:

 • Is this an American population or perhaps a different culture that does not intervene by relating retirement to not working?
 In many cultures outside the United States - they either do not have a word for retirement, their definition of retirement relates to change or growth, or retirement means support for people as they age and in their ability to be productive throughout their life. [v]